-It is helpful to make the aplastic anemia-caused need for a bone marrow transplant to be in the future.
-This prevents unwitting hypocrisy or quick and superficial judgement that that it would have been just for someone to refuse to provide you with the bone marrow transplant that she had provided you in the past, so you don’t have to provide such support to another person in the future.
+It is helpful to make the aplastic anemia-caused need for a bone marrow transplant exist in the future.
+This prevents unwitting hypocrisy or quick and superficial judgment that that it would have been just for someone to refuse to provide you with the bone marrow transplant that she had provided you in the past, so you do not have to provide such support to another person in the future.
 Similarly, since everyone in the abortion debate is too old to be aborted, it is relatively easy, perhaps too easy, for someone to say that “I am glad that my mother didn’t abort me but she had the right to do so.”
 If we each vividly picture ourselves having to undergo a fetus-like dependency upon another’s body in the future due to a McFall-like case of aplastic anemia (or Thomson-like kidney scenario) then we are more likely to deeply and sincerely reflect upon whether we really believe it is morally permissible to refuse to provide such assistance.

 Gestating a fetus is something bodies naturally do after conceiving.
 Using our kidneys to support someone else is not something they naturally do.
 Nor is the removal and transplantation of our bone marrow to someone else something that our bodies are designed to accomplish on their own.
-There is a tendency to believe that we don’t have to do something that is unnatural and this habit of thought could be distorting people’s judgments in the analogies of Thomson and Boonin.
+There is a tendency to believe that we do not have to do something that is unnatural, and this habit of thought could be distorting people’s judgments in the analogies of Thomson and Boonin.
 Moreover, to make others provide the life-saving bone marrow when they are unwilling would require the involvement of state power.
 The police would have to threaten or capture the reluctant, and then doctors must invade their bodies.
 Such violence and intrusive invasive medical procedure rightly produce feelings of moral repugnance.
 Therefore, let’s change the story so the bone marrow transplant is more like the gestation that might automatically occur after a woman voluntarily engages in sex and conceives an unwanted baby.

-So, our second modification has it that if a certain person chooses to associate with someone who has aplastic anemia, then there is a chance - comparable to that of a pregnancy resulting from consensual sex - that the presence of such a condition in the latter will trigger the former person to naturally shed bone marrow.
-The tissue will leave the body unforced, as does hair, pheromones, perspiration, and CO2.
+Our second modification has it that if a certain person chooses to associate with someone who has aplastic anemia, then there is a chance - comparable to that of a pregnancy resulting from consensual sex - that the presence of such a condition in the latter will trigger the former person to naturally shed bone marrow.
+The tissue will leave the body unforced, as do hair, pheromones, perspiration, and CO2.
 There is no need for police or surgeons to violently transfer the bone marrow.
 The hypothetical shedding, though natural, is as painful as the real-world procedure of the medical acquisition of bone marrow via needles inserted into rear pelvic bones.
-Just as it is well-known that the mother’s body will naturally gestate a growing fetus that was unintentionally conceived due to consensual sex and would die without her support, I’ll stipulate that it is common knowledge the donor’s body will naturally shed its bone marrow and the released tissue can then be delivered to the needy person who would otherwise die from aplastic anemia.
-If we imagine that a bone marrow transplant arises in a way that is actually analogous to the typical pregnancy, namely via voluntary, natural interactions between adults, then we will be far less likely see Shimp’s refusal to save his cousin’s life as permissible.
+It is well-known that the mother’s body will naturally gestate a growing fetus that was unintentionally conceived due to consensual sex and would die without her support.
+Likewise, I stipulate that it is common knowledge the donor’s body will naturally shed its bone marrow and the released tissue can then be delivered to the needy person who would otherwise die from aplastic anemia.
+If we imagine that a bone marrow transplant arises in a way that is actually analogous to the typical pregnancy, namely via voluntary, natural interactions between adults, then we will be far less likely to see Shimp’s refusal to save his cousin’s life as permissible.